Open-Attestation/documentation-website/docs/did-section/create.md

 While there exists many [DIDs](https://www.w3.org/TR/did-core/), this tutorial will focus only on `ethr` DID.
 At the moment, OpenAttestation only supports `ethr` DID.

 The creation of an `ethr` DID is identical to [the creation of a wallet](/docs/ethereum-section/wallet), as it relies entirely on the Ethereum architecture.

-If you already have a wallet, you can use the same one for this tutorial while ensuring the balance is sufficient.
+* If you already have a wallet, you can use the same one for this tutorial.
+* If you are going to revoke documents using document store, ensure that the wallet has sufficient balance.

 Next, you will need to retrieve the wallet private key.